 - Go to all lessons to make the most of the teacher's knowledge about the subject, revision and exam techniques. - You will find out about good and bad revision techniques as you progress through the year, try them out find out what works for you.
 The key thing is to reduce your notes to a few A4 pages look briefly at the notes you make a day later, a week later, and just before the exam.
-This WORKS! - When you are given past papers, don't lose them. - Have a clear goal for each revision task, for example 'at the end of this hour, I will be able to label a diagram of the heart and answer a question on how the heart works'. - Have a start and finish time and stick to them. - Do a revision plan even if you only work for fifteen minutes at least you will have done fifteen minutes. - STOP and take a break if you are becoming frustrated, angry or overwhelmed.
-Don't waste time struggling note down anything you are finding hard or don't understand when you are revising and take it into your next lesson. - Don't be influenced by friends who talk about how little work they are doing and get your head down -your results don't matter to them, but they will be crucial for you.
-Tell yourself it's not for long and think of that long summer holiday! - Last minute revision is worth it as long as it's not the only revision you do!
+This WORKS! - Have a clear goal for each revision task, for example 'at the end of this hour, I will be able to label a diagram of the heart and answer a question on how the heart works'. - Do a revision plan even if you only work for fifteen minutes at least you will have done fifteen minutes. - STOP and take a break if you are becoming frustrated, angry or overwhelmed.
+Don't waste time struggling note down anything you are finding hard or don't understand when you are revising and take it into your next lesson. - Don't be influenced by friends who talk about how little work they are doing and get your head down -your results don't matter to them, but they will be crucial for you. - Last minute revision is worth it as long as it's not the only revision you do!
 By the day before the exam, your revision notes should be short enough to read through in one session.
 The final read-through will help key words and concepts to stick in your mind.